awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 ## 1\.14 – Ensure hardware MFA is enabled for the "root" account<a name="securityhub-cis-controls-1.14"></a>

+**Note**
+This control is not supported in AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\)\.
+\.

 **Severity:** Critical

 **AWS Config rule:** [root\-account\-hardware\-mfa\-enabled](https://docs.aws.amazon.com/config/latest/developerguide/root-account-hardware-mfa-enabled.html)

 The root account is the most privileged user in an account\.
 MFA adds an extra layer of protection on top of a user name and password\.
 With MFA enabled, when a user signs in to an AWS website, they're prompted for their user name and password and for an authentication code from their AWS MFA device\.

-For Level 2, we recommend that you protect the root account with a hardware MFA\.
+For Level 2, Security Hub recommends that you protect the root account with a hardware MFA\.
 A hardware MFA has a smaller attack surface than a virtual MFA\.
 For example, a hardware MFA doesn't suffer the attack surface introduced by the mobile smartphone that a virtual MFA resides on\.

 **Note**
 Using hardware MFA for many, many accounts might create a logistical device management issue\.
 If this is the case, consider implementing this Level 2 recommendation selectively to the highest security accounts, and applying the Level 1 recommendation to the remaining accounts\.